antonio-leonardo/UpdateSharePointManagedAccountPassword/README.md

 ### Comments:

-i)This scripts execution effection is only on the local machine execution, this not propagate to all Farm Servers;
+i) This scripts execution effect is only on the local machine execution, this not propagate to all Farm Servers;

 ### Premises: